 Copy & Content – Translated is a detailed guide to getting your writing right, whether you’re a native speaker or not.
-Indeed, there’s even an option to receive key materials and templates in your own language, so you can reach out to both your source and target language markets.

-I am in!
+I am IN!
 What do I get?
 Are there snacks?

 This course is ideal if you’re a freelance translator who would like to….

 - Get more agencies or direct clients on your books